18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-process/index.md

 ## Ending

 And that's it for the interview process.
 It's pretty similar to the other interviews for engineering roles.
-In the next post, I will share all the learning resources that I have been learning for years along my Machine Learning Systems Design journey.
+In the next post, I will share all the learning resources that I have been learning for years along my Machine Learning Infrastructure journey.

 <!-- MARKDOWN LINKS & IMAGES -->